 Reporting Live from an ungodly hour!
-We are suddenly another country held in the clutches of Corona.
-A strain discovered in 2019 that is taking the world in its scary whirlwind.
-While we are sailing together through this unchartered water, we talk to the experts of the Indian Wedding industry and tell you why there’s always a silver lining somewhere.
+We are suddenly another country held in the clutches of Corona yet again.
+A strain discovered in 2019 that took the world in its scary whirlwind last year, came back as a devastating virus this year.
+While we are sailing together through this uncharted water, we talk to the experts of the Indian Wedding industry and tell you why there’s always a silver lining somewhere.
 Hold on to the positives, take precautions, and never lose hope.
-Here are the 11 things you can do to prep your business during the Corona Outbreak.
+Here are the 10 things you can do to prep your business during the Corona Outbreak.

 The Indian Wedding industry is an ever growing family and every wedding partner is tied together in a close knitted circle.